+81 03 6240 9953

 Calling all animal lovers!
 Dream of one day becoming a vet and caring for cats, dogs, horses or even pigs?
 Students who study veterinary science can go on to be vets in private practice, teaching, animal health research, agricultural industry, and public health.

 Check out our list of the top 6 veterinary medicine schools in the world.
-Watch the full video on our YouTube channel.

 The Royal (Dick) School of Veterinary Studies is one of the oldest veterinary schools in the world, founded in 1823 by William Dick and is world-renowned for its efforts in research, led by The Roslin Institute, which is incorporated with the school.
 The Institute is famous for the cloning of Dolly the sheep, the first mammal to be cloned from an adult cell.
 This was a major scientific achievement as it demonstrated that the DNA from adult cells, can be used to create an entirely new organism.